 - Little Risk – If money is stored at home, there is no risk of losing it unless it is illegally stolen from you.
-If it is in an FDIC insured bank, if the bank were to go out of business, your money is still insured and you will still have access to it.
+If it is in an FDIC insured bank and the bank was to go out of business, your money is still insured, and you will still have access to it.

 - Harder to Access – Depending on the type of investment, money may be harder to access until a certain pre-determined term has elapsed or until processing takes place.